Why Choose Douay Martyrs

 Our experienced team of 6th Form pastoral staff and higher education advisers carefully prepare students for their transition to a wide range of competitive courses at highly selective institutions.
 Equally, those students wishing to move directly into employment or career specific training will be supported throughout all stages of this process.

 Both our AS level and A level results have been consistently highly rated by the Advanced Level Performance System (ALPS), which is a National measure used to analyse the progress which students are making.
-The ALPs measure indicates that our A Level students have made progress which places them in the top 25% of all schools and colleges – This is a result which has been achieved with regularity over the past 5 years.

 Our most recent inspection reports by both Ofsted and the Diocese of Westminster made reference to the excellent work which has been occurring with our 6th Form students;